fmazzant/fmazzant/README.md

 ### Hi there, I'm Federico 👋

 ## I'm a Senior Software Developer and a Project Manager
-My main activities and responsabilities are:
+My main activities and responsibilities are and have been:

 - Development an App mobile for Sport Bettings.
 The App is considered a critical app and a high level of performance and stability is required.